-The RingBuffer can be configured with a time to live in seconds.
-Using this setting, you can control how long the items remain in the RingBuffer before getting deleted.
-By default the time to live is set to 0, meaning that unless the item is overwritten, it will remain in the RingBuffer indefinitely.
-If a time to live is set and an item is added, then depending on the OverwritePolicy, either the oldest item is overwritten, or the call is rejected.
+Hazelcast Ringbuffer can be configured with a time to live seconds.
+Using this setting, you can control how long the items remain in the Ringbuffer before they are expired.
+By default, the time to live is set to 0, meaning that unless the item is overwritten, it will remain in the Ringbuffer indefinitely.
+If a time to live is set and an item is added, then depending on the Overflow Policy, either the oldest item is overwritten, or the call is rejected.